All You Should Know About Spinal Cord Injury

 Knowing about the level of injury to the spinal cord is helpful in predicting what parts of the body might be affected by paralysis and loss of function.
 These injuries are even classified according to their different levels;

-5. Individuals with C-7 and T-1 injuries can straighten their still may have dexterity problems with the hand and fingers.
+- Individuals with C-7 and T-1 injuries can't straighten; they still may have dexterity problems with the hand and fingers.

-6. At T-1 to T-8, there is most often control of the hands, but poor trunk control resulting from a lack of abdominal muscle control.
+- At T-1 to T-8, there is most often control of the hands, but poor trunk control results from a lack of abdominal muscle control.

-7. Lower thoracic injuries (T-9 to T-12) allow good trunk control and good abdominal muscle control.
-Sitting balance is very good.
+- Lower thoracic injuries (T-9 to T-12) allow good trunk control and good abdominal muscle control.
+Her sitting balance is very good.

-After treating spinal cord injury, the affected area is usually swelled up resulting in virtual changes in every system in the body.
+After treating spinal cord injury, the affected area is usually swollen resulting in visible changes in every system in the body.
 After some time the swelling begins to go down, and people may regain some functioning.
-With the incomplete spinal cord injury, the individual may recover some function as late as 18 months after the injury.
+With an incomplete spinal cord injury, the individual may recover some function within approximately 18 months following the injury.
 However, in rare cases, people regain some functioning years after the injury.